amrisi/amr-guidelines/amr.md

 Further information
 -------------------
-For more information about the AMR and for more examples, see the [AMR Dictionary](https://www.isi.edu/~ulf/amr/lib/amr-dict.html), maintained by Ulf Hermjakob (USC/ISI).
+For more information about AMR and for more examples, see the [AMR Dictionary](https://www.isi.edu/~ulf/amr/lib/amr-dict.html), maintained by Ulf Hermjakob (USC/ISI).

 AMR Freak Show